Michael Findlay (filmmaker): Roberta Findlay's films

 Roberta Findlay later went on to direct hardcore pornographic films including Anyone But My Husband (1975), Angel on Fire (1974), A Woman's Torment (1977), and Mystique (1979).
 She left the adult film industry after the controversial Shauna: Every Man's Fantasy (1985), about the tragic suicide of porn star Shauna Grant.
 Since then she's made mostly horror and action films such as Tenement, The Oracle (both 1985), Blood Sisters (1987) and Prime Evil (1988).

 Death

 On May 16, 1977, Michael Findlay was killed in a helicopter accident on the roof of the Pan Am Building in New York City.
 The accident occurred shortly after the 5:33 PM arrival of the New York Airways helicopter from John F. Kennedy Airport.
 It was in the process of taking on 21 passengers for the return trip when the landing gear failed and the aircraft tipped on its side while the rotors were still running.
 Findlay and two other passengers in the process of boarding were slashed to death as the spinning rotors detached and disintegrated.
 Another male passenger died later in hospital.
 A woman on the street was killed when hit by falling debris.

-A "Michael Findley" of Manhattan was named in press reports as being one of the three men on the roof killed instantly when "literally cut to pieces".
-Other reports claimed the bodies were not "transsected" but had "deep lacerations".